 Barnard College has been a steadfast supporter of MMUF—over 20 cohorts of fellows have been mentored at Barnard by dedicated faculty and administrators.
 Barnard’s Mellon Mays program has been very successful— as of 2019, we have fifteen alumnae who have earned the PhD and nearly as many currently in graduate school.
 Our fellows have won national fellowships for graduate study form the Ford Foundation and the National Science Foundation, among others.

 Each year, we select a cohort of undergraduate fellows eager to join their fellow Barnard alumnae in the pursuit of scholarly careers.
-Students apply in the spring of their sophomore year.
+An information session is typically held late fall, and students apply in the spring of their sophomore year.
 Applications are available in December or January and can be accessed here.

 Distinguished faculty and administrators have worked with this program since it’s inception at Barnard in 1996.
 Over the years, professors Christopher Baswell, Rosalind Rosenberg, and Monica Miller have had the honor of mentoring Mellon fellows along with Deans Vivian Taylor, Michelle Tollinchi-Michel and Nikki Youngblood Giles as faculty-administrative coordinators of the program.

 In the summer following their admission to the program, all Mellon Fellows participate in a ten day intensive which is an introduction to academic life, advanced research methods, and the support available to fellows through the MMUF program.
 Over the course of the workshop fellows develop a research proposal in consultation with Barnard MMUF alumnae currently in PhD programs who come back to campus to serve as graduate mentors.